Salar de Uyuni © Judith Duk

 Bolivia Travel Guide

-Although the dramatic natural landscapes are enough to justify a visit for many, Bolivia also commands respect for its cultural and spiritual wealth: the country is home to the ancient Aymara, Tiahuanaco and Inca civilisations, among many others, and proudly enshrines cultures and languages found nowhere else on Earth.
-In fact, Bolivia is celebrated as having the most concentrated indigenous population in Latin America, with much of the population still embracing the beliefs, rituals and lifestyles of their ancient predecessors.
+Bolivia also commands respect for its cultural and spiritual wealth.
+Culture lovers can immerse themselves in ancient Aymara, Tiahuanaco and Inca civilisations.
+In fact, Bolivia has one of Latin America's most concentrated indigenous populations, with many people still embracing the beliefs, rituals and lifestyles of their ancient predecessors.

 Best time to visit Bolivia

-Bolivia boasts a great variety of landscapes and altitudes, making climate extremely variable according to region.
-Winter, between May and October, is the dry season and the most popular time to visit, but travellers should make their decision on when to visit Bolivia based on their desired activities.
-Read more on Bolivia's Climate and Weather.
+Bolivia boasts a great variety of landscapes and altitudes, making climate extremely variable, depending on the region.
+Winter (May to October) is the dry season and the most popular time to visit.
+That said, travellers should base their decision on when to visit on their desired activities (the desert and highlands become extremely cold during the winter months).

 What to see in Bolivia